haibo031031/rtstereo/README.md

 Real-Time Stereo Matching

-OpenCV is required to operate images.
+OpenCV installation is required to operate images.

 ========